 We provide all travellers with reusable bags in order to avoid waste and encourage use of “tea flasks” for drinking water (or tea, like the locals do!) so as not to purchase multiple plastic bottles.
-Safe drinking water available in all our accommodation and transport.
-Any bottles that are purchased are given to the community of waste collectors who rely on this for an income.

 We include informal local language lessons to give our travellers a head start into understanding the culture and communicating with the people we meet along the way.